-this recommendation, a registrar acting under the control of a registry operator would be covered by : is important to ensure that "registry operator" shall include entities directly or indirectly controlling, r under common control with, a registry operator, whether by ownership or control of voting securities, otherwise where 'control' means the possession, directly or indirectly, of the power to direct or cause the l management and policies of an entity, whether by ownership or control of voting securities, by contract İ i ngly disagrees with the proposal to create a DNS Abuse Dispute Resolution Procedure (DADRP) and supports the rationale of the this Recommendation.
+controlled by, or under common control with, a registry operator, whether by ownership or control of voting securities, by contract or otherwise where 'control' means the possession, directly or indirectly, of the power to direct or cause the direction of the management and policies of an entity, whether by ownership or control of voting securities, by contract or otherwise.

+The RySG strongly disagrees with the proposal to create a DNS Abuse Dispute Resolution Procedure (DADRP) and supports the rationale of the Minority Statement on this Recommendation.